-The Gunnison County Land Use Resolution evaluates applications on their ability to mitigate the impacts they create, based on locational, design, infrastructure, and resource protection standards.
+The Gunnison County Land Use Resolution (PDF) evaluates applications on their ability to mitigate the impacts they create, based on locational, design, infrastructure, and resource protection standards.

 Guidelines for Reviewing Land Use Change Permit Applications Within the Gunnison Three-Mile Area

-Gunnison County and the City of Gunnison have adopted an intergovernmental agreement concerning land uses within the three-mile area outside the city limits of Gunnison.
+Gunnison County and the City of Gunnison have adopted an intergovernmental agreement (PDF) concerning land uses within the three-mile area outside the city limits of Gunnison.

 The agreement required that the county's review of Land Use Change Permit applications proposed within that three-mile area include a defined review by the city.
 While the city does not have "veto power" over those applications, its review and recommendation carries significant weight in the county's review.
 The two planning commissions, in July, 2003, defined and agreed to a review process.